gearnoodle/manual/shame.md

 I rarely talk in meetings because of possible judgement coming from others.
 I rarely say to waiter elaborately if food was good in a restaurant because of possibly being judged also.
 I simply rarely give out any hints to others about how I truly would like to be and behave.
 I just hide.
+I'm way too afraid to sing or dance.
+The list goes on and on.

 ------